ivanmkc/adk-python/benchmarks/README.md

 This is the primary purpose of the framework.
 The goal is to run one or more experimental `AnswerGenerator`s against the benchmark suites to gather performance metrics.
 This is not a simple pass/fail test but an experiment to produce a comparative analysis.

-The recommended way to do this is to use a separate script or a Jupyter Notebook (see `benchmark_visualization.ipynb` for an example) where you can:
+The recommended way to do this is to use a separate script or a Jupyter Notebook (see `benchmark_debug.py` for an example) where you can:
 1. Import your candidate `AnswerGenerator`s.
 2. Call `benchmark_orchestrator.run_benchmarks()` with a list of the generators you want to compare.
-3. Analyze and visualize the resulting pandas DataFrame.
+3. Convert the resulting list of `BenchmarkRunResult` objects into a pandas DataFrame for analysis and visualization.

 This approach keeps experimental runs separate from the framework's integrity tests.